 Take time to sit by the canals and watch the heavy water traffic

 If you take the time to sit down somewhere along the canals, you will probably see lots of funny things on the water.
-Venice like all the places in this world has all services, police, fire brigade, ambulance, garbage collection and whatever you can imagine …except in Venice they are all on water.
-It looks like a very big effort to organize all these supply chains but for the Italians it is business as usual.
+Venice like all the places in this world has all services, police, fire brigade, ambulance, garbage collection, and whatever you can imagine …except in Venice they are all on water.
+It looks like a very big effort to organize all these supply chains but for the Italians, it is business as usual.
 They are used to it and they manage to do their daily tasks incredibly well.
-They seem to have some kind of blind understanding on the water.
+They seem to have some kind of blind understanding when on the water.
 No matter how crowded it is, water buses, water taxis, gondolas, private boats, police boats, etc., they all know what and how to do it without crushing one over the other!

 Wisdom of the crowd

 After enjoying getting lost on purpose, to find our way back we just …followed the crowd.
-People are like a river over-floating the only alleys not filled of water in Venice and you just have to go with the flow.
+People are like a river over-floating the only alleys not filled with water in Venice and you just have to go with the flow.
 They brought us successfully back on track and later all the way back to our car.
 So, if you get lost in Venice/can’t find your way back to your car/railway station/don’t get along well with Italian signs, remember tip number 3: Follow the human river.

 4. SLEEP BY A CANAL